 The internet is of course a great resource of knowledge and information sharing, and when it comes to banjos, information abounds.

-A simple google search will lead you to find many resources to help determine the age of the instrument, including manufacturer’s websites, online chat rooms dedicated to banjo enthusiasts, retailer websites, and more.
+A simple Google search will lead you to find many resources to help determine the age of the instrument, including manufacturers’ websites, online chat rooms dedicated to banjo enthusiasts, retailer websites, and more.

-You can even find out detailed information on banjo history, both in general and specific to certain manufacturers.
-In addition to web based resources, the internet can also be a source for finding books about banjo history, manufacturing, and playing.
+You can even find detailed information on banjo history, both in general and specific to certain manufacturers.
+In addition to web based resources, the internet can also be a good source for finding books about banjo history, manufacturing, and playing.

 As with anything else, it’s a good idea to verify your findings once you’ve completed your search.

 Speaking of research and learning, if this part of the process starts to pique your interest, there are some fascinating books out there on the banjo and its rich history.
 We recommend any of these top picks to deepen your understanding of this unique instrument.

 [PRO TIP: Add to your vault of banjo knowledge with this “illustrated history” of the banjo.]

 Expert Help on Telling How Old a Banjo Is